 Texture is all-important on a pure white wedding cake.
 Here, the delicate furls of handmade roses and tine raised dots against smooth white fondant are so tempting your guests may want to reach out and touch them.

 Across the Threshold Cake is rated

-Date published: 2010-11-29
+Date published: 2011-05-15

 Date published: 2011-05-14

 Not a trained decorator here.Learned what I know from practice and error.
 Did make this cake for a friends wedding and they were delighted.
 It wasn't difficult to create with instructions provided.